-Burmese food is the best food you’ve probably never had – unless you live in San Francisco, where Burma Superstar is the restaurant you take all of your out of town guests to show how worldly you are now.
-As if Thai, Chinese and Indian food had a baby, people line up in droves to get some of that spicy goodness.
-But I’m not about that 2 hour wait, and use Burma Superstar’s amazing cookbook as the ultimate line-cut.
+Burmese food is the best food you’ve probably never had – unless you live in San Francisco, where Burma Superstar is a tried and true foodie destination.
+As if Thai, Chinese, and Indian food had a baby, people line up in droves to get that spicy goodness.
+But I’m not about that 2 hour wait, and I use Burma Superstar’s amazing cookbook as the ultimate line-cut.

-The cookbook is full of simple, flavorful recipes (more to come), but one of the first that I tackled was the Coconut Curry Chicken.
-It’s shockingly easy, and if you’ve ever made an Asian dish before, you probably have the majority of the ingredients.
+The cookbook is full of approachable, flavorful Asian recipes.
+The first that I tackled was the Coconut Curry Chicken.
+It’s shockingly easy, and if you’ve ever made an Asian dish before, you likely have the majority of the ingredients in your pantry.
 The outcome is restaurant-quality curry, without the 2 hour line.

-The sauce is addicting and worth sopping, so serve over cauliflower rice if you’re being really good, brown rice if you’re being good-ish, or dip naan if you are foregoing 2018 resolutions.
+The sauce is addicting, so serve over cauliflower rice if you’re being really good, brown rice if you’re being good-ish, or dip naan if New Years resolutions start tomorrow.

 Burma Superstar’s Coconut Chicken Curry